openservicemesh/osm/docs/patterns/observability/logs.md

 2. The default configuration uses CRI log format parsing.
 If you are using a kubernetes distribution that causes your logs to be formatted differently, you may need to add a new parser to the `[PARSER]` section and change the `parser` name in the `[INPUT]` section to one of the parsers defined [here](https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf).

 3. The logs are currently filtered to match "error" level logs and multiple filters have been used to cover differences in log formatting on various Kubernetes distros.
-    * To change the log level being filtered on, you can update the `logLevel` key in `values.yaml` to "debug", "info", "warn", "fatal", "panic", "disabled" or "trace".
+    * To change the log level being filtered on, you can update the `logLevel` value in `values.yaml` to "debug", "info", "warn", "fatal", "panic", "disabled" or "trace".
     * To view all logs irrespective of log level, you may remove the `[FILTER]` sections.
     * If you wish to apply further filtering, explore [Fluent Bit filters](https://docs.fluentbit.io/manual/pipeline/filters).